microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 Please perform the following actions:
 - Configure Azure Route Server
 - Successfully establish BGP relationship between ARS and the Central Network Virtual Appliance
+- Configure BGP advertisements so spoke to spoke traffic goes through the NVA
+- Configure BGP advertisements so spokes to On Premises traffic goes through the NVA
 - Analyze the different routing advertisements (VPN Gateway and ARS)

 *For this section, student will also be provided the necessary configuration for a Cisco CSR 1000v to establish BGP relationship with Azure Route Server and remove any stale configuration from the last section.
 Again, if the student has another third pary NVA preference, please provide the necessary configuration.*